-Kids love to cook, bake and experiment with food.
+Kids love to cook, bake, and experiment with food.
 We also know how beneficial cooking is for children.
 They are gaining a whole boatload of skills and lessons from cooking.
-They learn science along with fine motor skills, sequencing and direction following.

 I prepared a specific recipe for this post to show you how you can make your own recipes with your children that will help extend their reading and math through cooking.

 I chose a simple (actually very delicious) chocolate cake.

 - Reading skills (matching, sight words, beginning consonants …)